 Female cops, firemen, FBI agents and (increasingly) soldiers are subjected to less vigorous physical requirements, which means the people on the job to protect and serve are less able to do the job than they should be.

-The same applies to prosecutors, judges and other positions.
-Because of quotas, less qualified people are put in these positions.
+The same applies to prosecutors, judges and other positions, but for different reasons.
+In the former case (firemen, etc.), women (as a group) are inherently less qualified because they’re smaller and weaker.
+That doesn’t apply to intellectual skills, like being a prosecutor or a judge.
+Women are just as capable in those things.
+But sex-based quotas ensure that less qualified people will be put in those positions.
 That undermines the integrity of the system, because the judge on your case is not necessarily the best qualified, but is the best qualified who can also check off the appropriate diversity box.

 The feminist movement has caused the increasingly powerful state to (1) force men to provide for women (even when women leave or divorce the men), (2) provide for women when men aren’t available to do so, and (3) provide for children.

 It’s a cauldron of contradictory nonsense.
 It simultaneously says women are strong and brave and can do anything men can do, but that they should be treated like delicate little snowflakes who can’t abide a contrary word.
 See Today’s college feminists are too fragile to read.

 To be a feminist is to have such a malleable view of reality that you can be offended by anything, even if people are doing what you’ve been asking them to do.